 “Diastasis recti is a common consequence of pregnancy and is frustrating for many women because they still feel out of shape because their abdominal muscles are loose,” said Dr. Gregory W. Chernoff.

-Chernoff is a triple-board-certified facial, plastic and reconstructive surgeon practicing in Santa Rosa, California, and Indianapolis.
+Chernoff is a triple-board-certified facial, plastic and reconstructive surgeon practicing in Indianapolis, Santa Rosa, and California.

 “The combination of stress urinary incontinence and back pain is often debilitating for many women for years after giving birth,” Chernoff said.